nseidm1/digibytewallet-android/README.md

 #####beautiful simplicity:

 DigiWallet is an extremely simple presenation of how to store, receive, and send DigiByte.
-As we progress the Beta, release currently on the Google Play Store, new innovative user interface components will breath life into the product, and truly make it stand out amongst the croud.
+As we progress the Beta, currently released on the Google Play Store, new innovative user interface components will breath life into the product, and truly make it stand out amongst the croud.

 ##How to set up the development environment:
 1. Download and install Java 7 or up